compound-finance/comet/MIGRATIONS.md

 ## Running a Migration in GitHub

 The preferred way to run a migration is in GitHub, via manual workflow dispatch.
-The goal of this approach is that it's clear to everyone the exact code that ran, which affords less opportunity for "I'm looking at <CODE X>, but what was deployed was actually <CODE Y>."
+The goal of this approach is that it's clear to everyone the exact code that ran, which affords less opportunity for "I'm looking at \<CODE X\>, but what was deployed was actually \<CODE Y\>."
 Look at "Prepare Migration" and "Enact Migration" dispatches in GitHub Actions in this repo (or any fork).

 ## Migration Artifacts

 After preparation, a migration stores some artifacts under `deployments/kovan/usdc/artifacts/164443237_my_migration.json`.
 These will be loaded and can be referenced in the enact step of that migration.

+## Process for Managing Migrations

+Once a migration has been created, the next step is to create a PR on GitHub and follow the process to get it reviewed, enacted, and merged:

+ 1. Open up a PR with the migration script.
+ 2. Get it reviewed and approved by others.
+ 3. Prepare/enact the migration in GitHub via [manual workflow dispatch](#running-a-migration-in-github).
+ 4. If the migration creates a governance proposal on-chain, then **wait** until the proposal either executes or fails before merging the PR.
+Otherwise, just merge the PR.

+> Note: If the governance proposal fails, make sure that no changes to roots are included in the PR when merging.